carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 then you need to check that you have started the Docker Desktop, Docker Engine, or however else you worked through the setup instructions.

 ## Getting help
-Whenever we are working with a new command line tool, we need to get help at some point.
-These tools often have some sort of subcommand or flag (usually `help`, `-h`, or `--help`) that displays a help prompt describing how to use the tool.
+Often when working with a new command line tool, we need to get help.
+These tools often have some sort of subcommand or flag (usually `help`, `-h`, or `--help`) that displays a prompt describing how to use the tool.
 For Docker, it's no different.
 If we run `docker --help`, we see the following output (only `docker` also works):
 ~~~